Blog

 • Hire a Whale-certified partner to help you create the best documentation

-• DIY, and yes, it can be easy to create the best documentation in-house.
+• DIY, and yes, it can be easy to create the best documentation in-house, even if you’re starting from scratch.

 4. Name your SOPs (And we don't mean Norman)